 This is a model based a Humanistic, perspective of scientific naturalism.
-Here, transcendence refers not to claims of other-worldliness but to the transcendence of previous limitations, either our own or the limitations of what people previously thought possible.
+Here, transcendence refers not to claims of other-worldliness but to transcending previous limitations, either our own or the limitations of what people previously thought possible.
 For example, a person may transcend her previous limitations by making a breakthrough in some area of personal development, that is, by doing something that he had never done before and perhaps did not think he could do.
 On a larger scale, Einstein transcended the previous limits of physics with his theory or general relativity.

 Breaking through a previous limitation may feel as though we have entered another world.
 Perhaps this is what Paul Kurtz had in mind with his book title The Transcendental Temptation.
 I agree with Dr. Kurtz’s critique of the other-worldly and the paranormal but depart from his exclusive focus on a literalist understanding of transcendental experiences.
 They are useful, liberating, enlightening and spiritual if interpreted for what they are: human experiences that seem as though we have been transported to another world.
 All that is necessary is that we remain in touch with reality as we enjoy the ride that the experience affords us.